A few accidents in life that later prove to be one of the best blessings. This incident of my phone falling in a waterfall was one of them

-Three and a half years ago, I realized I needed a radical life change.
-I didn’t have a career I loved, I didn’t have friendships who inspired me, I wasn’t in a relationship that fulfilled me, I didn’t have a true home or community.
-I knew there was more to life- that you could have all these things- but knew that I needed to make some major shifts to get there.
+In 2015, I realized I needed a radical life change.
+I didn’t have a career I loved; didn’t have friendships who inspired me; I wasn’t in a relationship that fulfilled me; and didn’t have a true home or community.
+I knew there was more to life- than you could have all these things- but knew that I needed to make some major shifts to get there.

 But it was exactly what I needed— to rip myself apart from society so I could begin to question which beliefs were truly mine and which I had taken on from someone else.